Enigma-52/PhotoMosaic/README.md

    - The resulting mosaic is displayed using OpenCV.
    - The final mosaic is saved as "output.jpg."

+## OpenCV Usage

+In the Photo Mosaic Creator project, [OpenCV (cv2)](https://opencv.org/) is a key library for various image processing tasks:

+1. **Image Loading:**
+   - `cv2.imread()` is used to read input images and images from the predefined set.

+2. **Image Resizing:**
+   - `cv2.resize()` is employed to resize the selected images to match the dimensions of the tiles in the mosaic.

+3. **Image Display:**
+   - `cv2.imshow()` is utilized to display the intermediate mosaic during the creation process.

+4. **Final Mosaic Save:**
+   - `cv2.imwrite()` is used to save the final mosaic as "output.jpg."

+OpenCV plays a crucial role in handling various image manipulation tasks, contributing to the creation of vibrant and visually appealing photo mosaics.

 ## Configuration

 Adjust parameters like `tile_height`, `tile_width`, and others in the script to experiment with different mosaic effects.